 This flag is set at intervals equal to the PWM0 overall period.
+This flag must be cleared with an instruction.

 IE (bit 0): PWM0 interrupt request enable control

 When this bit and OV are set to 1, an interrupt request to vector address 802CH is generated.